Drop in a public YouTube episode link.

 SoonEverything in Free, plus

-Full access to the public report library
+Full access to the curated report library

-2x daily / weekly report quota
+2x weekly report quota

 5-hour max video duration per report